Diagnosing starter problems, begins with knowing the basics, of how an engine actually starts.

 Bad Starter Solenoid

-Corrosion, poor ground at the solenoid mount, or poor battery cable connections, will prevent the solenoid from working.
-So, replacement is necessary, if the solenoid is defective or stuck open or closed.
+Corrosion, poor ground, or poor battery cable connections, will prevent the solenoid from working.
+As a result, replacement is necessary, if the solenoid is bad or stuck open or closed.

 Other Starter Issues

-Continuous and prolonged cranking, is very hard on a starter.
+First, continuous and long cranking, is very hard on a starter.
 Because, it generates excessive heat.
 Fuel injection has reduced the strain on starters.
 Because, it takes fewer cranks for the engine to start.
-Consequently, starter sales for newer vehicles with fuel injection, are much lower than those for older vehicles.
+As a result, starter sales for newer vehicles with fuel injection, are much lower than those for older vehicles.

 Starter Drive And Flywheel Problems ( ring gear )